Financial Services Sites Face Escalating ADA Scrutiny

 Online Banking Excludes Disabled Customers

 Account dashboards with complex data tables, transaction histories that screen readers cannot parse, and fund transfer forms without proper labels prevent disabled customers from managing their finances independently.
-The CFPB has received over 400 accessibility-related complaints about online banking in the past 12 months.
+Unlabeled form fields are among the top 10 violations our scanner finds across the 5,400+ sites analyzed.

 Loan Applications Create Discrimination Risk